Author: Ameeba

 Conceptual Example Code

-Here is a conceptual example of how the vulnerability might be exploited.
-This is a pseudocode representation and not actual exploit code:
+Below is a conceptual example of how this vulnerability might be exploited.
+This is a simplified example and actual exploitation could be more complex, potentially involving further steps or techniques.

 Mitigation Guidance